6 things that sitting at a desk all day is doing to your health

 By Lauren Taylor.
 Published 2020-11-18BOLD-Wellbeing

-Research finds that standing could help you lose weight, TheBoldAge looks into just how bad excessive sitting is for our health.
+Research finds that standing, not sitting at a desk all day, could help you lose weight, TheBoldAge looks into just how bad excessive sitting is for our health.

 1. Sitting doesn’t use many musclesA different number and volume of muscles are involved in sitting compared to standing.
 When we stand, more muscles are engaged and stretched to fight gravity and bear weight.GP Dr Clare Morrison from MedExpress says: “Sitting down for too long can lead to muscle atrophy in the leg and gluteal areas.
 Essentially, the body is ‘shutting down’ while sitting, and there is little muscle activity.
 This means muscles become weaker and weaker.
 Sitting down can also cause hip flexor muscles to shorten, leading to problems with the hip joints.”